- Home

 Why convert between curie and becquerel?

-Older documents, U.S. procedures or legacy nuclear instrumentation often still quote activity in curies or millicuries.
-Modern international standards, EU directives and most scientific journals expect becquerels or multiples (kBq, MBq, GBq).
-A precise converter helps you keep consistency in reports.
+Older documents, U.S. procedures, or legacy nuclear instrumentation still quote activity in curies or millicuries.
+Modern international standards, EU directives, and most scientific journals expect becquerels or multiples (kBq, MBq, GBq).
+A precise converter keeps your reports consistent.

 Typical values